Welcome to the Toronto Birth Centre Website!

-On December 18th, 2012, the Honourable Minister Deb Matthews from the Ministry of Health and Long Term Care (MOHLTC) announced that the Toronto Birth Centre (TBC), in partnership with Seventh Generation Midwives Toronto and Women’s College Hospital, would be one of two pilot demonstration birth centres in Ontario.
+On December 18th, 2012, the Ministry of Health and Long Term Care (MOHLTC) announced that the Toronto Birth Centre (TBC), in partnership with Seventh Generation Midwives Toronto and Women’s College Hospital, would be one of two pilot demonstration birth centres in Ontario.
 The TBC is a not-for-profit corporation and will be licensed under the Independent Health Facilities Act.
 TBC promises to be a ground breaking new centre using an Indigenous framework, aiming to create a welcoming and culturally safe space for families of all nations to give birth.

 Birth centres provide a comfortable, home-like setting.
 Birth centres are midwife-led and have been planned and designed in collaboration with midwives.

 To be a space where women, families and communities can access safe and culturally respectful birthing care.

 The purpose of the Toronto Birth Centre Inc. is to achieve optimal health and wellness for the whole community through culturally integrated care, education and research, and through supporting the practice of Aboriginal midwifery in its fullest scope both culturally and professionally.

 Who can plan to have a baby at the Toronto Birth Centre?

 The Toronto Birth Centre is a fully regulated health care facility and provides birthing services free of charge.

 You can plan to have your baby at the Toronto Birth Centre if you: